dkeviv/Cogumi-IntLLM/TECHNICAL_SPEC_PATTERN_A.md

 **The key insight:** QINS is a nonlinear coordinate transformation, not linear quantization.
 It must be used as a storage codec, not a compute format.

 **Next steps:**
-1. ✅ Convert Phi-3.5 to Pattern A
+1. ✅ Convert Phi-3.5 to Pattern A (November 2, 2025)
+   - ✅ Successfully converted to 7.3 GB (1.95× compression)
+   - ✅ Encoding verified: 100% sign preservation, <2% error
+   - ✅ Rigorous validation: All metrics within expected ranges
+2. ⏳ Test inference quality (IN PROGRESS)
+   - Run greedy generation test
+   - Verify 100% match rate on production model
-2. ✅ Integrate into chat demo
+3. ⏳ Integrate into chat demo
-3. ⏳ Export to ONNX/CoreML
+4. ⏳ Export to ONNX/CoreML
-4. ⏳ Mobile deployment (iOS/Android)
+5. ⏳ Mobile deployment (iOS/Android)
-5. ⏳ Optimize decode kernel (CUDA/Metal)
+6. ⏳ Optimize decode kernel (CUDA/Metal)

 ---